trust-mfn-berlin/animals-as-objects/vault/story.from-pests-to-displays.md

 [^10]: See Hans Sloane. _A Voyage to the Islands Madera, Barbados, Nieves, S. Christophers and Jamaica_, 2 vols.
 London: printed by B. M. for the author 1707-25, vol. II: 346.
 See also Christopher M. Parsons and Kethleen S. Murphy, “Ecosystems under Sail: Specimen Transport in the Eighteenth-Century French and British Atlantics”. _Early American Studies_ (Fall 2012): 503-539.
 M. Hunter, A. Walker, and A. MacGregor (eds.). _From Books to Bezoars: Sir Hans Sloane and his Collections_.
 London: British Library, 2012.

-[^11]: To learn more about the history of the Atlantic (triangular) slave trade see e.g. Christina Sharpe.
+[^11]: To learn more about the history of the Atlantic (triangular) slave trade, see e.g. Christina Sharpe.
 “The Ship: The Trans*Atlantic”.
 In _In The Wake: On Blackness and Being_.
 Durham: Duke University Press, 2016: 25-67.https://doi.org/10.1215/9780822373452-002; Saidiya Hartman. _Lose Your Mother: A Journey Along the Atlantic Slave Route_.
 New York: Farrar, Straus, and Giroux, 2007; Jane Webster.
 “The _Zong_ in the Context of the Eighteenth-Century Slave Trade”. _The Journal of Legal History_ 28, no. 3 (2007): 285-298. https://doi.org/10.1080/01440360701698403; Jeremy Krikler.
 “A Chain of Murder in the Slave Trade: A Wider Context of the Zong Massacre”. _International Review of Social History_ 57, no. 3 (2012), 393-415. https://doi.org/10.1017/S0020859012000491.

 [^12]: See e.g. Sylvia Wynter: _On Being Human as Praxis_.
 Durham: Duke University Press, 2015.